 Recent Recordings of Sibelius's Symphony No. 1

-I’ve previously lamented the fact that, because most of the composers we listen to now are dead, & because contemporary composers have no desire to write in the style of their predecessors, we get tens or hundreds of recordings of the same works, most of which are forgettable, few of which stand out.
+I’ve previously lamented the fact that, because most of the composers we listen to now are dead, and because contemporary composers have no desire to write in the style of their predecessors, we get tens or hundreds of recordings of the same works, most of which are forgettable, few of which stand out.
 This swift-running stream of releases reminds us of the fact that it is easier to avoid stupidity than it is to achieve brilliance.
-The safer bet will always be to record somebody who’s already famous & listened to, though orchestras & record labels today are no more responding to market forces than were publishers of sheet music in the 18th & 19th centuries, the only difference being that the latter had the disadvantage of a product rooted in composing, not performance, & Beethoven worked on his Symphony No. 5 for four years on & off, whereas today an album takes no longer than a day or two to record.
+The safer bet will always be to record somebody who’s already famous and listened to, though orchestras and record labels today are no more responding to market forces than were publishers of sheet music in the 18th and 19th centuries, the only difference being that the latter had the disadvantage of a product rooted in composing, not performance, and Beethoven worked on his Symphony No. 5 for four years on and off, whereas today an album takes no longer than a day or two to record.

 Santtu-Matias Rouvali with the Gothenburg Symphony Orchestra, 2019 #

 Here’s a feathery peacock of a conductor, or that’s the impression one gets, though he seems like a nice enough person in interviews.
 As it happens, I saw Santtu-Matias Rouvali conduct the Berlin Philharmonic in this symphony not long before the plague hit Europe.
 I don’t remember the performance too well – I rarely do – but I do remember how, in the first act, Rouvali teamed up with Alice Sara Ott for a performance of Ravel’s Piano Concerto in G Major that was overwrought even by the standards of Deutsche Grammophon.